vikramelango/aws-dc-summit-run313/README.md

 ## Step 1 :  Github Account

+** Skip this step if you have personal GitHub Account and proceed to Step 2

 * Open a web browser of your choice and navigate to github.com (http://github.com/) and choose Sign Up
 * Enter your email id (please make sure you have access to this email account)